 Step 1: Choose your topic.

+Pro Tip: Creating accurate buyer personas doesn't have to be arduous or difficult.
 If you need help creating buyer personas for your businesses, check out the free tool MakeMyPersona.com.

 Step 2: Pick a hosting provider and set up your domain.